damoclark/merge-pdf/README.md

 	%fieldname%

 The special template field %pdf% can be used to represent the original filename of the PDF file/s.
-If %pdf% is not present in the <destination path>, then the original filename is appended to the <destination path> unchanged.
-Make sure that the destination path is unique for each row in the CSV file, or the script will error.
+If %pdf% is not present in the <destination path>, and the destination path ends with a `/`, then the original filename is appended to the
+<destination path> unchanged.
+Make sure that the destination path is unique for
+each row in the CSV file, or the script will error.

 If the %pdf% field is located somewhere in the path, other than the end, then as a convenience, the extension is removed from the filename.
 This means